wvanbergen/kafka/README.md

 ### Libraries

 - **consumergroup**: Distributed Kafka consumer, backed by Zookeeper, supporting load balancing and offset persistence, as defined by the [Kafka documentation](https://kafka.apache.org/documentation.html#distributionimpl).
 API documentation can be found on [godoc.org](http://godoc.org/github.com/wvanbergen/kafka/consumergroup)
+- **kazoo**: Library to interact with Kafka cluster metadata in Zookeeper.

 ### Tools